Product Diversification to Lead Digital Textile Printing Inks Market Growth, States Fact.MR

-United States, Rockville MD, June 29, 2022 (GLOBE NEWSWIRE) -- As per a newly released report on the digital textile printings inks by Fact.MR, a market research and competitive intelligence provider, the global market is projected to be valued at US$ 1 billion in 2022, and expand at a high CAGR of around 12.7% over the period of 2022-2032.
+United States, Rockville MD, July 06, 2022 (GLOBE NEWSWIRE) -- As per a newly released report on the global digital textile printings inks by Fact.MR, a market research and competitive intelligence provider, the global market is projected to be valued at US$ 1 billion in 2022, and expand at a high CAGR of around 12.7% over the period of 2022-2032.

 Within the textile printing industry, demand for digital textiles is rapidly expanding.
 Furthermore, printing mills are transitioning from a traditional to an automated business model.
 Every year, approximately 20 billion linear meters of printed textile fabric is produced.
 Currently, only around 5% of these are produced using the automation method.
 However, the digital textile printing industry is growing at the rate of around 25% every year.